-Mayo Clinic specialists have a variety of treatment options, depending on the source of your GI bleeding:
+Mayo Clinic specialists have a variety of treatment options that may be used in combination, depending on the source of your GI bleeding:

-- Endoscopic thermal probe can stop bleeding from ulcers and other abnormalities by burning (coagulating) the blood vessel or abnormal tissue.
+- Endoscopic thermal probe.
+This treatment can stop bleeding from ulcers and other abnormalities by burning (coagulating) the blood vessel or abnormal tissue.

 - Argon plasma coagulation and radiofrequency ablation are other types of thermal techniques used to treat abnormal blood vessels in the stomach, small intestine and colon.